-Add an XPS Timer (xps_timer) and an XPS Interrupt Controller (xps_intc).
+- 1. Go to (IP Catalog) tab and add an XPS Timer (xps_timer) in (DMA and Timer) and an XPS Interrupt Controller (xps_intc) in (Clock, Reset, and Interrupt).
 Set the address range of the timer to 0x80040200-0x800402ff and the range of the interrupt controller to 0x80040300-0x8004031f.
-Attach both peripherals to the PLB bus as slaves.

-- 2. Select Ports.
+Attach both peripherals to the PLB bus as slaves(mb_plb). - 2.
+Select Ports.
 The interrupt output signal of the timer should be connected to the interrupt input (Intr) of the interrupt controller.
 The interrupt output signal (Irq) of the interrupt controller should be connected to the interrupt input of the processor.
 Connect the signals by entering the same name into the Net fields for both signals.
 Both cores can be left with the default configuration values for their paramters. - 3.
 Rebuild the bitstream and download it to the board.
 If you deleted lab2.c earlier, don't forget to remove it from Project: mb0_default \rightarrow Sources on the Applications tab before building.